CristianQiu/Unity-URP-Volumetric-Light/README.md

 * Orthographic projection is not supported.
 * WebGL is not supported.
-* When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights, specially when using shadows.
-Forward+ is highly recommended for best performance.
+* When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights.
+Forward+ is highly recommended for best performance when support for additional lights is needed.
 * Transparent objects are not blended correctly with fog.
-* For certain viewing angles it may be possible to notice more noise in some light regions.
+* It may be possible to notice more noise in some light regions at certain viewing angles.
 * Fog is only rendered up to a certain distance from the camera.

 # Known Bugs